Lifting tropical intersections: Introduction

 \section{Introduction}

 Tropical geometry studies the valuations of solutions to polynomial equations, and may be thought of as a generalization of the theory of Newton polygons to multiple polynomials in multiple variables.
-It is natural to consider what conditions guarantee that if two varieties $X$ and $X'$ have points with the same valuation, then $X \cap X'$ contains a point of the given valuation.
+It is natural to consider what conditions guarantee that if two closed subvarieties $X$ and $X'$ in a torus $T$ have points with the same valuation, then $X \cap X'$ contains a point of the given valuation.
 In the context of tropical geometry, this is the question of when tropicalization commutes with intersection.
-The tropicalization of the intersection of two subvarieties of a torus $T$ over a nonarchimedean field is contained in the intersection of their tropicalizations, but this containment is sometimes strict.
+The tropicalization of the intersection of two closed subvarieties of $T$ over a nonarchimedean field is contained in the intersection of their tropicalizations, but this containment is sometimes strict.
 For instance, if $X$ is smooth in characteristic zero, and $X'$ is the translate of $X$ by a general torsion point $t$ in $T$, then $X$ and $X'$ are either disjoint or meet transversely, but their tropicalizations are equal.
 The dimension of $X \cap X'$ is then strictly less than the dimension of $\Trop(X) \cap \Trop(X')$, so there are tropical intersection points that do not lift to algebraic intersection points.
 In other cases, such as Example~\ref{ex:lines} below, the tropicalizations meet in a positive dimensional set that does not contain the tropicalization of any positive dimensional variety, so at most finitely many of the tropical intersection points can lift to algebraic intersection points.
 Our main result, in its most basic form, says that the dimension of the tropical intersection is the only obstruction to such lifting.

-Following standard terminology from intersection theory in algebraic geometry, say that $\Trop(X)$ and $\Trop(X')$ meet \textbf{properly} at a point $w$ if $\Trop(X) \cap \Trop(X')$ has codimension $\codim X + \codim X'$ in a neighborhood of $w$.\footnote{Codimension is subadditive for intersections of tropicalizations, which means that $\Trop(X) \cap \Trop(X')$ has codimension at most $j + j'$ at every point, so properness of intersections is a well-behaved notion.
+Following standard terminology from intersection theory in algebraic geometry, we say that $\Trop(X)$ and $\Trop(X')$ meet \emph{properly} at a point $w$ if $\Trop(X) \cap \Trop(X')$ has codimension $\codim X + \codim X'$ in a neighborhood of $w$.
+We say that $\Trop(X)$ meets $\Trop(X')$ properly if they meet properly at every point of their intersection, which may be empty.\footnote{Codimension is subadditive for intersections of tropicalizations, which means that $\Trop(X) \cap \Trop(X')$ has codimension at most $j + j'$ at every point, so $\Trop(X)$ meets $\Trop(X')$ properly if the intersection is either empty or has the smallest possible dimension.
 See Proposition~\ref{prop:tropical subadditivity}.}

 \begin{thm2} Suppose $\Trop(X)$ meets $\Trop(X')$ properly at $w$.
 Then $w$ is contained in the tropicalization of $X \cap X'$. \end{thm2}